xuanlin228/Cipher-Practice/README.md

 # Cipher-Practice
-The are three practices about cipher, one is the problem of caesar cipher in UVA, another is the problem of ancient cipher in UVA, the other is use frequency analysis to decrypt an article
+The are three practices about cipher, one is the problem of caesar cipher in UVA, another is the problem of ancient cipher in UVA, the other is use frequency analysis to decrypt an article.

+## Environment
+python 3.9.1

 ## Problem_1
 * UVa 12604 - Caesar Cipher<br>